stjordanis/graph-tool/doc/demos/inference/_minimization.rst

    <Graph object, undirected, with 115 vertices and 613 edges, 4 internal vertex properties, 2 internal graph properties, at 0x...>

-we then fit the degree-corrected model by calling
+We then fit the degree-corrected model by calling:

 .. testcode:: football